About this course¶

-Through TOPOCMx we want to provide an introduction to the new topics on topology in condensed matter.
-We want it to be simple, and we want it to be useful for people with very different background and motivation.
+Through this course we want to provide an introduction to the topic of topology in condensed matter.
+We want it to be accessible and useful to people with different backgrounds and motivations.

 We want the course to be useful to you if you are a master student, and you want to get an understanding of what topology is all about.

-Or you could be a PhD student or a postdoc doing experiments, and you want to get a better theoretical understanding of what you should expect in your investigations.
+Or you could be a PhD student or a postdoc doing experiments, and you want to get a better theoretical grasp of what you should expect in your investigation.

 Finally, we also want this course to be equally useful if you are, say, a professor working in condensed matter and you want to apply the ideas introduced by topology in your domain, so that you just need a quick overview of what research activity is there.

 We hope that you find something useful, and we always appreciate your questions and feedback via the course chat or the course repository issue tracker.
 So whenever you see a typo, or you would like to suggest an improvement, you can open an issue, (or even make a pull request right away).

 The course is separated into 12 topics, each containing 2–3 lectures on related subjects.
 Each lecture is introduced by an expert in this subject.
 We end each topic with suggestions of open-ended questions for self-study: numerical simulations or papers to read and review.

 While the math that we use only requires linear algebra and calculus, this course is complex.
 Topology affects many physical phenomena, and therefore the course will touch a lot of different concepts in condensed matter physics.
 In the next chapter we provide a brief review of band theory—the main physical concept that you will need, however if you don’t know condensed matter physics yet, you are likely to struggle.

 We provide source code for all the computer simulations used in the course as well as suggestions of what you can investigate on your own.
 In order to use these, you need to be familiar with Python’s scipy stack (check e.g. this course), as well as the